 How much Omega 3 fatty acids do you need?

 The American Heart Association recommends two servings of baked or grilled fish per week.
-If you do not eat fish, you could take a handful of nuts like walnuts per day.
-Do not exceed, as nuts have high-calorie content.
+If you do not eat fish, you could take a handful of nuts like walnuts every day.
+Do not exceed, as nuts have a high-calorie content.

 Sterols and Stanols are naturally occurring compounds found in fruits and plants.
 They are structurally similar to cholesterol.
 They are waxy in nature and like cholesterol, they are not soluble in blood.
 They compete with cholesterol in being absorbed and block the cholesterol from being absorbed.